Everything Suffolk County Homeowners Need to Know about Galvanized Pipe Replacement

 Some homeowners in Suffolk County consider relining their existing plumbing rather than replacing it because the relining process is less invasive.
 It starts by blasting away built-up debris with compressed air.
 Plumbers then spray an epoxy lining on the exposed steel to stop further corrosion.
 While the method does decrease the mess and time investment associated with full repiping, it also comes with serious risks for homeowners, and it's generally only used for commercial plumbing systems.

 The method of using pressurized air to clear debris has the potential to simply push blockage deeper in, rather than clear it out.
 It could also fully break any sections already weakened by corrosion, creating leaks that go unnoticed until water flow returns to those lines.
 In residential lines, there are additional challenges presented for epoxy linings.
-Many residential lines in Suffolk County are so small that it becomes difficult to inspect and verify repairs after an epoxy lining has reduced their internal volume.
+Many residential lines in Suffolk County are so small that it becomes difficult to inspect and verify repairs after an epoxy lining has reduced its internal volume.

 The superior solution for corroded steel lines in Suffolk County is full galvanized pipe replacement.
 It takes more time and effort than relining, but the rewards of choosing a new, safer material are worth the time you'd have to give to a professional plumber.
 A modern type of piping will last longer than your existing galvanized piping, and it won't come with such significant risks.

 Galvanized pipe replacement usually takes a team of plumbers about one week in Suffolk County.
 The process involves exposing all your current lines, which might mean digging around buried lines or removing patches of walls and ceilings.
-Your new lines—made of a modern alternative material—are then installed next to the existing lines.
+Your new lines—made of modern alternative material—are then installed next to the existing lines.

 After your replacements are connected to your mains, the old lines are either removed or left in place.
 Some specialized plumbing replacement companies complete their service by repairing any damaged drywall or landscaping.
 However, if you choose to get replacement services from a professional Suffolk County plumber, you may need to hire a separate professional for those final repairs.